Are you concerned about losing followers on Twitter?

 1. Twitter deactivates bot or fake accounts.

-Twitter is fighting hard against bots and fake accounts.
+Twitter, with over 206 million daily active users worldwide is fighting hard against bots and fake accounts.

 They are prioritizing the trustworthiness of the network instead of the showy number of accounts created.